garrettdowd/podcast-dl-server/README.md

 ### Docker Compose

-This is an example service definition that could be put in `docker-compose.yml`.
+This is an example service definition that could be put in `docker-compose.yml` which can be downloaded [here](https://raw.githubusercontent.com/garrettdowd/podcast-dl-server/master/docker-compose.yml).

 ```yml
 ---